 The sacred wells, instead, are typically used as sanctuaries, when the first appearance in the middle and late Bronze age.
 They are presumed to be later than the nuraghi, and for sure they were used for rituals, offerings, and meetings.
 In this temple, it was found the most part of the bronze statues of the chieftains and warriors, similar in the representation of the stone statues of Mont’é Prama, high nearly 2 meters, named by the place where they have been found, a little hill near the village of Cabras, in the Oristano city area.
 It’s very interesting the debate around the dating of this statue.
 The Sardinian scholars are divided into those who date the statues around 1100-1000 BC and the ones dating the statue at 900-800 b.
 C. This stone statue represents mainly warriors, like the little bronze statues: different figures of shielded swordsman, archers, and hypothetical shielded boxers, but no chieftains.
 Of course one of the main questions regarding this figures are: what is their role?
 What sort of combat these warriors fought?
 Later on, I will talk you about the experimental studies I’ve done on this figures, especially about the boxers.

 The thesis is divided into different parts: in the first, I’ve approached the main question from an anthropological view.
 The documented cases of violence in the chimpanzees, and then a list of the first episodes of violence in the prehistory of humanity, from Jebel Sahaba in 12.000-10.000 BC to Talheim in Germany, in 5500-5000 BC (R. Brian Ferguson (2008)).
-Then I’ve looked in the osteological finds of prehistoric Sardinia, in the period before the nuragic, the so-called pre-nuragic period.
+Then I’ve looked in the osteological finds of prehistoric Sardinia, in the period before the Nuragic, the so-called pre-Nuragic period.
 We have different examples of bone and obsidian weapons used for injuring other members of the same species.
-From 10.000 BC to the ozieri culture in the Neolithic 3200-2800 BC, passing thru the beginning of the copper age in Sardinia, 2700-2500 BC, with the case of scab’è arriu, in wich we have a human jaw with a sherd of obsidian weapon, and the monte claro culture, with a skull, partially scalped.
-The pre-nuragic evidence of human traumas ends with the ancient bronze age, in Sardinia associated to the bonnanaro culture.
-The remains are friendly called “sisaia” that means old grandmother in Sardinian.
+From 10.000 BC to the Ozieri culture in the Neolithic 3200-2800 BC, passing thru the beginning of the copper age in Sardinia, 2700-2500 BC, with the case of Scab’è Arriu, in which we have a human jaw with a sherd of obsidian weapon, and the Monte Claro culture, with a skull, partially scalped.
+The pre-Nuragic evidence of human traumas ends with the ancient bronze age, in Sardinia associated to the Bonnanaro culture.
+The remains are friendly called “Sisaia” that means elder grandmother in Sardinian.
 The woman had different traumas and suffered from various illnesses.
-The subject has an evident healed trauma on the left shoulder and left arm, wich is supposed to be a parrying fracture.
+The subject has an evident healed trauma on the left shoulder and left arm, which is supposed to be a parrying fracture.
 These two traumas are presumed to be contemporary.
 The woman also had transplantation of a bone wheel from his head.
 As one of the few cases in Europe, now is documented that the transplantation was made for healing purpose after a trauma as proved by O. Becheroni in 2013.
 In my thesis, I’ve also made a list of all the cases (at least ten) known in bibliography about skull trepanation in Sardinian prehistory.
 Some cases are also possibly documented for the bronze age, as the female one from Nurallao.
 This part was necessary as we have to distinguish possible ritual surgery from curettage made for healing purposes, as can be in one of the nuragic skulls studied.

-And this is the main part of my thesis.
-We had three skulls from different parts of Sardinia, of different times, from 800 BC for the supposed ax trauma from Alghero, to the 1200 BC for the one from Perdasdefogu.
+Of course, this is the main part of my thesis.
+We had three skulls from different parts of Sardinia, of different times, from 800 BC for the supposed ax trauma from the Alghero town (NW Sardinia), to the 1200 BC for the one from Perdasdefogu village (central Sardinia).

 Also, other evidence suggests that the motions for striking with specific swords, during the bronze age and the beginning of the iron age, were made in a particular way, different from the one used in the past with the swords from the medieval time on.
 This can be applied also in the way these warriors fought, mainly using the shield for parrying, and striking with the weapon, as probably was in classic and Hellenistic times, when the metallurgy of weapons could still not allow using iron or low carbon steel weapons to parry the blows, how was done from medieval times on with more performing kind of steel.